duythinh2022-ui/Advanced-flight-controls-addon-for-Aryx-s-F-22E-mod-for-Nuclear-Option./README.md

-AI disclosure: This mod is entirely written by AI, since idk how to write code lol, mainly Claude Opus 5 (feel free to call this AI slop if you like 🙂)
+AI disclosure: This mod is entirely written by AI, since idk how to write code lol, mainly Claude Opus 5 (feel free to call this AI slop if you like 🙂).
+Feel free to make modifications or new mods based on this mod
 *NOTE: this mod is my side fun project and WIP, issues and problems are expected

 Many if not all mod and stock planes in NO have very basic flight control laws, with simple pitch/roll/yaw command and AoA G limit.